Lauren Anderson (model)

+Lauren Anderson is an American model.
+She was Playboy's Playmate of the Month in July 2002.

+Modeling career

-Lauren Anderson is an American model who was chosen as Playboys Playmate of the Month in July 2002 and has appeared in numerous Playboy videos.
-Lauren was the winner of the TV special Who Wants to Be a Playboy Centerfold?, broadcast on Fox in May 2002.
+Anderson was the winner of the television special Who Wants to Be a Playboy Centerfold?, broadcast on Fox in May 2002.
+She was Playboys Playmate of the Month in July 2002, and has appeared in numerous Playboy videos.
 She starred in the variety production "Headlights and Tailpipes" in Las Vegas at the Stardust Resort & Casino.

-Anderson appeared in the March 2008 issue of Playboy Spain, on the cover as well as in a pictorial and an interview.
+Anderson appeared in the March 2008 issue of Playboy Spain, on the cover and in a pictorial, alongside an interview.

-PETA Activist
+Animal rights activism

 Anderson originally hoped to open an animal rescue shelter, and became a PETA member in 2007.
-In multiple years she has joined protests against the American Meat Institute's Annual Hot Dog Day on Capitol Hill by dressing in a lettuce bikini and handing out vegetarian hot dogs, including 2002, 2005, and 2007.
+She joined multiple protests against the American Meat Institute's Annual Hot Dog Day on Capitol Hill by dressing in a lettuce bikini and handing out vegetarian hot dogs, including in 2002, 2005, and 2007.

-Personal
+Personal life

 Anderson is from a small town in Florida.
 Anderson married former baseball player Reid Brignac in 2010.
 They have two children together.